 Types of Ergonomics

+Before buying hundreds of new chairs, it’s important to develop an understanding of how ergonomics affects people.
 There are three types of ergonomics: physical, cognitive, and organizational.
-Each of these contributes not only to organizational success but also to worker satisfaction and the bottom line.
+Each of these differently affects how people interact with their environment, contributing to how effective they are in their work.
+Ultimately, each type of ergonomics contributes not only to organizational success but also to worker satisfaction and the bottom line.

-Usually, if disregarded workers can develop musculoskeletal disorders (MSDs).
+Usually, if physical ergonomics is disregarded, workers can develop musculoskeletal disorders (MSDs).
+OSHA notes that MSDs “affect the muscles, nerves, blood vessels, ligaments and tendons… which can increase a worker’s risk of injury.”
 In 2018, the Bureau of Labor Statistics found that 30% of all manufacturing worker injury and illness cases resulted from MSDs.
-OSHA states that they “affect the muscles, nerves, blood vessels, ligaments and tendons… which can increase a worker’s risk of injury.”

 Awkward body positioning, reaching overhead, and consistently repeating similar tasks are a few of the activities that OSHA identifies as causes of MSDs.